Royal London Foundation

 We re-launched the Foundation in 2017 after engaging members in a review, where you told us you wanted to support smaller, local causes.
 When we launched, we worked with our partner UK Community Foundations (UKCF) to identify examples of organisations around the country that would benefit from our help.

-You can find out about all of this and more, including how to nominate your local organisation, below.
+You can find out about all of this and more below.

 The Royal London Foundation is changing